postprintum/devcomrade/README.md

 # To try it out from the source code:

-- Download and install [.NET 5.0 SDK](https://download.visualstudio.microsoft.com/download/pr/674a9f7d-862e-4f92-91b6-f1cf3fed03ce/e07db4de77ada8da2c23261dfe9db138/dotnet-sdk-5.0.103-win-x64.exe), if you haven't got it already.
+- Download and install [.NET 5.0 SDK](https://download.visualstudio.microsoft.com/download/pr/475b587c-e586-4187-8feb-a602f3c6b449/b82433e88760e76d2ab591530e0784b9/dotnet-sdk-5.0.300-win-x64.exe), if you haven't got it installed already.
 That's the only needed prerequisite tool.
 Visual Studio or Visual Studio Code aren't required to build this app.

 - Download and unzip [the source](https://github.com/postprintum/devcomrade/archive/main.zip), or use `git` to clone the repo to a folder of your choice, e.g.:
     ```